Using the Dole Archives

 Citing Archival Holdings

-Preferred citation: Collection Name, Box #, Folder #, Robert J. Dole Archive and Special Collections, University of Kansas
+Preferred citation: Collection Name, Box #, Folder #, Robert and Elizabeth Dole Archive and Special Collections, Robert J. Dole Institute of Politics, University of Kansas

 Copyright restrictions apply in different ways to different kinds of materials.
 Many of the documents and other historical materials in the Archive are in the public domain and may be reproduced and used in any way.
 Senator Dole has not donated his copyright interest in his papers and other historical materials to the Robert J. Dole Institute of Politics.
 Permission to publish must be obtained from him or his designee.
 There are other materials in the library carrying a copyright interest that must be used according to the provisions of Title 17 of the U.S. Code.